Suleman1411/typescript-quiz-app/Readme.md

 6. Restart the quiz app by running `npm start` to see the new questions in action.

+## Negative Marking

+This quiz app features negative marking.
+When a user answers a question incorrectly, their score is deducted by 1 point.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.